 To start with, you’ll need three items:

-- A toothbrush – While there are many handled toothbrushes made specifically for dogs, a soft-bristled child's toothbrush works just as well (and is often a bit more durable).
-Many owners also prefer the finger brush, which is essentially a brush mounted on a rubber guard that slips over your finger.
-It tends to be easier to approach your dog with your finger rather than a handled brush.
-A finger brush may also make it easier for you to feel around for any abnormalities.
+- A toothbrush – While many handled toothbrushes are explicitly made for dogs, a soft-bristled child’s toothbrush works just as well (and is often a bit more durable).
+Many owners also prefer the finger brush, which is a brush mounted on a rubber guard that slips over your finger.
+Approaching your dog with your finger rather than a handled brush tends to be easier.
+A finger brush may also make it easier to feel around for abnormalities.

 Use Some Smart Brushing Strategies